jbjbjb1/AussieMeatCooker/SensorCalibration.md

 So, try 1 kOhm fixed resistor value.

 # Improvements
+* Need air sensor to work from 0 C up to 340 C. Need that low temperature range.
 * Input voltage is 3.24V.
 Need to consider that the ESP32 can not work between 0-0.2V and 3.08-3.24V.
+* Need air sensor to be at better range (is dropping out at high temp).

+# Completed (newest ontop)
+* 2.60V is 206C on ESP32 (but on plot, 206C is 1.78V). -> Plot was not at high enough resolution.
-* Consider a ADC chip for higher accuracy.
+* Consider a ADC chip for higher accuracy. -> Not needed, ESP32 sufficient accuracy.